LiorPytowski/SIMinspector/DiAna/README.md

 ### License

-GPL distribution (see 3).
+GPL distribution.
 Sources for plugins are available freely.